Do you judge a book by its cover? What about its color?

 Gray

-Gray communicates the message of sophistication, knowledge, prestige, and wisdom.
+Gray conveys sophistication, knowledge, prestige, and wisdom.
 Think about images of architecture, strong urban and industrial vibes.

 Pink

 Pink brings youth, playfulness, emotion, innocence, dreams, and desires.
 It is considered to be a classic feminine color.
 However, different shades of pink can seem weak, vulnerable, and a bit silly.
-It can be associated with the refusal to face real-life challenges (remember that rose-colored glasses proverb?).
+It can be associated with the refusal to face real-life challenges (remember the “rose-colored glasses” proverb?).

 White

 White is clean, straightforward, self-sufficient, and simple.
 It correlates with spirituality, energizes, and purifies.
 However, the white color can get the opposite value.
-By its nature, it seems to absorb, neutralize all other colors, and correlate with emptiness, icy silence, and, ultimately, death.
+By its nature, it seems to absorb and neutralize all other colors and correlate with emptiness, icy silence, and, ultimately, death.

 Black

-Black evokes the feeling of authority, power, and a sophisticated lifestyle.
+Black evokes a sense of authority, power, and sophistication.
 Dark cocktail dress, black suit, and tinted car windows.
 And of course, black is also associated with the dark side and depression.

-We hope you found the color psychology idea interesting.
+We hope you found the idea of color psychology interesting.
 Of course, it doesn’t mean you can’t get creative and combine different colors.
 But knowledge about color theory and psychology can become your game-changer.

 Interested in how to create a cover that communicates your genre?
 Read our book cover design ideas cheat sheet.